processchallenge/processchallenge.github.io/organisers.md

         	<img src="/fuxiang.jpg" alt="Fuxiang Tao" width="250" height="250">
         </td>
         <td style="width:70%">
-        	<a href="https://scholar.google.com/citations?user=U5yWMxIAAAAJ&hl=en">Fuxiang Tao</a> is a Research Associate in the Department of Computer Science at the University of Sheffield.
+        	<a href="https://scholar.google.com/citations?user=U5yWMxIAAAAJ&hl=en">Fuxiang Tao</a> is a Research Associate in the School of Computer Science at the University of Sheffield.
 His primarily focuses on Social Signal Processing, Artificial Intelligence and Human-Computer Interaction. lie in utilizing speech-based Artificial Intelligence techniques to detect emotions and cognitive disorders, such as depression and dementia.
 He also focuses on developing technologies to enhance social well-being in healthcare.
         </td>
     </tr>
     <tr>